 Know that spot treatment will always be your first move.
 Blotting out the stain and using a q-tip to pick up any excess chocolate, wine, or dirt from the hemline is what you can do to prevent any further hardship before a professional cleaner gets ahold of the gown.

 Yellowing: Overtime, once the celebration dies down and you decide to tuck your dress away in the closet, ivory or white can become yellow and your colors can become faded.
+These kind of stains can be prevented.

 By contacting a professional cleaner, you can find out how to not only clean and repair stains from your dress but also have them preserve your gown.
 Preservation of your design helps to fight against any of the terrors happening to it.
 Everything from fighting mold, mildew, or yellowing, preservation keeps the gown intact and ready to be passed down to loved once.
 By doing this, your dress becomes safe from irreversible damage – and stains.